About Your Surgery

 This video will give you an idea of what to expect when you come to Memorial Sloan Kettering ’s main hospital on the day of your surgery.

 Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (e.g., Advil®, Motrin®) and naproxen (e.g., Aleve®).
 These medications can cause bleeding.
-For more information, please read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), located in the “Additional Resources” section.
+For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

-To reduce your risk of infection, please avoid shaving or waxing your abdominal and perineal areas.
+To reduce your risk of infection, please avoid shaving or waxing your abdominal area.